Graduates of the Petroleum Engineering Technology program generally end up finding employment in the following industries:

 Continuing your studies

-- Bachelor of Technology in Technology Management degree (BTech) - completion of this diploma qualifies as the first two years of NAIT's unique for-year baccalaureate degree.
+- Bachelor of Technology in Technology Management degree (BTech-TM) - completion of this diploma qualifies as the first two years of NAIT's unique for-year baccalaureate degree.

 - Petroleum Engineering degree - successful graduates of this program may continue to a petroleum engineering degree at the University of Alberta, Montana Tech or other universities offering a Bachelor of Science in petroleum engineering.